Kese (Dance)

 "Kese (Dance)" is a song by Nigerian singer and songwriter Wizkid.
-It was released on 15 November 2024 by RCA as the lead single from Wizkid's sixth studio album Morayo.
+It was released on 15 November 2024 by RCA Records as the second single from Wizkid's sixth studio album, Morayo.

 Achievements

 "Kese (Dance)" became the fastest solo African song to hit 10 million Spotify streams (9 days) and racked up 1.5 million streams in just 24 hours.